vultisig/.github/profile/README.md

 2) Secure Enclaves to store vault shares, with biometric locking.
 3) Does not look a hardware device (not a honeypot)

-🌈 Vultisig is open-source, based on secure technology and is audited (link soon).
+🌈 Vultisig is open-source, based on secure technology and is audited ([Code4rena](https://code4rena.com/reports/2024-06-vultisig)).
 There is no registration required.

 👩‍💻 Read the docs (soon)